roitberg-group/lammps-ani/examples/benchmark/README.md

-Hi, I would like you assist me on writing a readme document on how I conducted the benchmark.
-Here is a draft, could you complete, improve and polish it?
-There are a few sections.
-1. data preparation
-2. relax the water system
-3. weak scaling
-4. strong scaling
-5. capsid
-6. saturation test on a single GPU
-7. conclusion

-Because it is quite long, so I will devide it into 2 parts.
-This is part 1.
-Feel free even to reorganize and rename my sections if you think it is better.

 # Lammps-ANI benchmark
 This document provides a detailed guide on how to conduct a benchmark test on two systems: a water box system and an HIV capsid system.
 The procedures for data preparation, relaxation of the water system, as well as the weak and strong scaling tests are thoroughly explained.
 The benchmark results are presented in tables, and the performance is also compared to the Allegro system.